ganeshbytecoder/bytecoder-interview-preparation/module1/src/main/java/com/bytecoder/DSA/Part_2/Graphs/Problems_note.md

    - Treat each word as a node and edges between words that differ by one character.
    - Use BFS to find the shortest transformation sequence from the start word to the end word.

-### 12. **Dijkstra’s Algorithm**
-   - Use a priority queue (min-heap) to keep track of the shortest path to each node.
-   - Greedily expand the shortest known path to reach all nodes in a weighted graph.

 -----